qouteall/imm_ptl_wiki_copy/Config-Options.md

 ## How to Access the Config

-In Fabric version, you can access the config GUI via the mod menu (this mod has mod menu bundled in).
+In Fabric version, you can access the config GUI via the mod menu (In 1.17 you need to manually install mod menu).
 The config file is `/config/immersive_portals_fabric.json` .
 In Forge version, the config file is `/config/immersive_portals-client.toml` and `/config/immersive_portals-common.toml` .

 ## Client-Side Performance Configurations